srccast/git-cloner/README.md

-# Let's dive into docker-in-docker

-> The following article contains things I have recently learned about dind.
-It's by no means complete but
+# Things I recently learned about docker-in-docker
-> it should contain a couple of pointers for people that want to start using dind.

-# Part 1: The basics
+## Part 1: The basics

 Let's say you have a Docker container and inside that container you want to do Docker stuff, like build images or launch a docker compose stack, what are your options?